 File exchange between Excel and Numbers is still quite poor making it difficult to see it working as an Excel replacement for the office

 So now we have all the features back, has it been worth the refresh?
 The interface, and therefore the whole app, is undeniably simpler to use.
-Whether it’s simple enough yet for everyday non-finance folk to use is questionable, but Apple has certainly put the legwork into moving it in that direction.
+Whether it’s simple enough yet for everyday non-finance folk to use remains questionable, but Apple has certainly put the legwork into moving it in that direction.

-You can share iWork documents stored on your iCloud account to another person via a link (which can be shared via e-mail, messages and even Twitter or Facebook).
+You still share iWork documents stored on your iCloud account to another person via a link (which can be shared via e-mail, messages and even Twitter or Facebook).
 This document can be either viewed or edited (you choose) by other people with the link.
 You can now password-protect your documents, so only people with the direct link can access them.
 It's also much faster in operation, and changes are refreshed quickly.